Every Saturday, October 15th – November 12th from 9 AM – 1 PM

-In the first installment of this two-part series, Discover Computing 1, participating 9th and 10th graders engage in hands-on sessions to explore computing concepts and tools, including HTML/CSS, data analysis, Python, and machine learning, as well as develop skills in problem-solving and team-building through design thinking activities.
+In the first installment of this two-part series, Discover Computing 1, participating 9th and 10th graders engage in hands-on sessions to explore computing concepts and tools, including web development using HTML/CSS, machine learning using Python, and data analysis, as well as develop skills in problem-solving and team-building through design thinking activities.

-The program is intentional about serving CPS and Chicago-area students, first-generation students, and students of color — at NO cost.
+This program intentionally serves Chicago-area students, first-generation students, and students of color — at NO cost.

 Cultivating Awareness of computer science and tech-related academic and career pathways.

 Participating in Hands-On Workshops to explore key topics within high-demand and high-paying fields, such as data science, software engineering, and machine learning.